ViRb3/pi-encrypted-boot-ssh/README.md

 apt install -y busybox cryptsetup dropbear-initramfs
 ```

 If the chroot cannot resolve hostnames, you might have a symlinked `resolvconf` that is invalid in the chroot context.
-To work around this, back it up and create a simple nameserver replacement
+To work around this, back it up and create a simple nameserver replacement.
 ```sh
 mv /etc/resolv.conf /etc/resolv.conf.bak
 echo "nameserver 1.1.1.1" > /etc/resolv.conf